 Visiting the hospital regularly can work out very expensive!
 This month I have 10 planned hospital appointments at 3 different hospitals so I have tried really hard to keep the costs down.
-In this post I am going to share with you my top money saving tips to show you how to save money on hospital visits.
+In this post, I am going to share with you my top money-saving tips to show you how to save money on hospital visits.

 Healthcare Travel Costs Scheme

-If you are in receipt of certain benefits such as income support or income related employment and support allowance then you can claim back your travel expenses via the Healthcare Travel Costs Scheme.
+If you are in receipt of certain benefits such as income support or income-related employment and support allowance then you can claim back your travel expenses via the Healthcare Travel Costs Scheme.

-However if public transport is unavailable or inappropriate due to your health issues you can be refunded the price of fuel at the local mileage rate set by your local Care Commissioning Group plus unavoidable toll and parking charges.
+However, if public transport is unavailable or inappropriate due to your health issues you can be refunded the price of fuel at the local mileage rate set by your local Care Commissioning Group plus unavoidable toll and parking charges.

-Usually you would be expected to pay your travel costs first then claim them back retrospectively however in certain circumstances you may be able to claim before hand however be sure to apply in plenty of time to allow processing.
+Usually, you would be expected to pay your travel costs first then claim them back retrospectively however in certain circumstances you may be able to claim beforehand however be sure to apply in plenty of time to allow processing.

 How you claim back your travel costs will depend on your local hospital.
-Some hospitals have a cash office which will take copies of your proof of entitlement (eg benefit letter) and tickets or receipts then refund you immediately.
+Some hospitals have a cash office that will take copies of your proof of entitlement (eg benefit letter) and tickets or receipts then refund you immediately.
 Other hospitals will require you to fill in a form with copies of your proof to be sent away and you will receive reimbursement via post.
 Click here to download the HC5(T) Refund claim form.
 They are also available at patient services desks in the hospital.

 Community Transport Services

 If you are not in receipt of the required benefits to be eligible to access the Healthcare Travel Costs Scheme you may be able to access your local community transport services.
 These services are similar to a taxi but it is run by local volunteers and works out much cheaper.
 You will only be charged a mileage fee which in Norfolk is currently 45p per mile (September 2019) You will also be charged the mileage fee from the volunteers base address but even with this included it works out at a fraction of the cost.
-For a return taxi fare to my local hospital it would be £60-£80 whereas via community transport it would cost only £18.
+For a return taxi fare to my local hospital, it would be £60-£80 whereas via community transport it would cost only £18.
 A massive 70% saving.

 If you are not in receipt of the required benefits to be eligible to claim back your parking charges in full you may still be able to get a discount.

 Some hospitals such as Addenbrookes in Cambridge offer a discounted parking rate for those with a hospital appointment.
-To access the discounted rate you need to either take your appointment letter with your ticket to the cash office at the carpark or get your ticket validated by your doctor during your appointment if you don’t have the letter with you.
+To access the discounted rate you need to either take your appointment letter with your ticket to the cash office at the car park or get your ticket validated by your doctor during your appointment if you don’t have the letter with you.